Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity

 We shall consider the reverse inequality as the hypothesis of an $\epsilon$-regularity statement compatible with the scaling of the equations.
 In other words,

-is a solution of Equation \ref{PEQN} for any $m\in \mathbb{Z}$, if $u(x,t)$ is a solution of the same equation.
-The terminology is justified because the "bad" cubes in \cite{KP} are also mildly bad.

-We define the set $M_j$ to be the union of cubes $Q$ for all mildly bad cubes $Q$ at level $j$.
-We first obtain a convenient cover of $M_j$: \begin{proposition} There is a covering $\mathcal{C}_j$ of $M_j$ by cubes at level $j$ such that for some constant $K$ independent of $j$:
+is a solution of Equation (\ref{PEQN}) for any $m\in \mathbb{Z}$, if $u(x,t)$ is a solution of the same equation.
+We define the set $M_j$ to be the union of cubes $Q$ for all bad cubes $Q$ at level $j$.
+We first obtain a convenient cover of $M_j$: \begin{proposition} There exists a constant $K$ depending only on $\epsilon$ so that for all $j\geq K$, there is a covering $\mathcal{C}_j$ of $M_j$ by cubes at level $j$ such that for some other constant $K$ independent of $j$: